A subscription to JoVE is required to view this content. Sign in or start your free trial.

 The physiological and pathophysiological roles of extracellular vesicles (EVs) have become increasingly recognized, making the EV field a quickly evolving area of research.
 There are many different methods for EV isolation, each with distinct advantages and disadvantages that affect the downstream yield and purity of EVs.
 Thus, characterizing the EV prep isolated from a given source by a chosen method is important for interpretation of downstream results and comparison of results across laboratories.
 Various methods exist for determining the size and quantity of EVs, which can be altered by disease states or in response to external conditions.
 Nanoparticle tracking analysis (NTA) is one of the prominent technologies used for high-throughput analysis of individual EVs.
 Here, we present a detailed protocol for quantification and size determination of EVs isolated from mouse perigonadal adipose tissue and human plasma using a breakthrough technology for NTA representing major advances in the field.
 The results demonstrate that this method can deliver reproducible and valid total particle concentration and size distribution data for EVs isolated from different sources using different methods, as confirmed by transmission electron microscopy.
 The adaptation of this instrument for NTA will address the need for standardization in NTA methods to increase rigor and reproducibility in EV research.

 Extracellular vesicles (EVs) are small (0.03-2 µm) membrane-bound vesicles secreted by nearly all cell types1.
 They are often referred to as "exosomes," "microvesicles," or "apoptotic bodies" depending on their mechanism of release and size2.
-While it was initially thought that EVs were simply a means of eliminating waste from the cell to maintain homeostasis3, we now know that they can also participate in intercellular communication via transfer of molecular material - including DNA, RNA (mRNA, microRNA), lipids, and proteins4,
+While it was initially thought that EVs were simply a means of eliminating waste from the cell to maintain homeostasis3, we now know that they can also participate in intercellular communication via transfer of molecular material - including DNA, RNA (mRNA, microRNA), lipids, and proteins4,5 - and that they are important regulators of normal physiology as well as pathological processes1,5,6,7,8.

 All work with these samples was performed in compliance with Institutional Animal Care and Use Committee and Institutional Review Board guidelines.
 A schematic overview of the NTA method is depicted in Figure 2.